amandhaka/MedicineInventoryManagement/README.md

 ### Utkarsh Ashish role in this project:
-1. I implemented the following things in my group project:
+1.I implemented the following things in my group project:
 2.Frontend Development of pages (Login Page, Registration Page, Admin Page, Employee Page and other pages also) 3.Adding the animation for icons and background images and pop-out feature of login page.
 4.API integration of Manage Order page in admin - create order, update order, view order and delete order.